pijpijpij/Horrocks/README.md

 There should be one instance of an engine (noted above as the system) per screen in an app.

 ## Other Abstractions
+### Help with Feature creation
-`ReducerCreator` have some boiler-plate code.
+`ReducerCreator`s have some boiler-plate code.
 4 classes are designed to remove as much as possible:
 - `SingleReducerCreator` and `Interaction`
-- `SingleReducerCreator` and `AsyncInteraction`
+- `MultipleReducerCreator` and `AsyncInteraction`

+#### Interaction
+An `Interaction` accepts an `Event` of a specific, formats its data (if needed) and creates the `Reducer` that will apply that data to a `State`.
+The interaction is said completed when it `Reducer` is executed.
+It is mostly used to actions on the screen that have a immediate result on that screen.
+For example clicking on a button changes the content of a text field.
+One `Event` produces one `Reducer`.

+#### AsyncInteraction
+An `AsyncInteraction` accepts an `Event` of a specific type, formats the data (if needed) and emits a series of `Reducer`s that will apply data(s) to states.
+The interaction is completed when the _last_ of it `Reducers` are executed.
+An `AsyncInteraction` emits between 0 and an infinity of `Reducer`s.

+#### SingleReducerCreator
+A `SingleReducerCreator` accepts an `Interaction` and applies it to all the `Event`s it received.
+It emits a stream of `Reducer`s that are produced by the interaction.
+Note that `SingleReducerCreator` emits exactly the same number of `Reducer`s as it received `Event`s.

+#### MultipleReducerCreator
+A `MultipleReducerCreator` accepts an `Interaction` and applies it to all the `Event`s it received.
+It emits a stream of `Reducer`s that are produced by the interaction.
+Note that `MultipleReducerCreator`s emits between 0 and an infinity of `Reducer`s.

+### Transient Properties
+Another convenience notion is that of a transient property of `State`.
+Just before the engine applies a `Reducer` to its `State`, the state's transient property is reset to its "un-set" value.
+So next time the state is emitted for a reason unrelated to that property, the state includes that "un-set" value for that property.
+This was designed for cases where the property indicates the view should perform a *one-off* action.
+To implement this notion, we do not annotate nor create a special type(s) for transient properties.
+Instead, the `Engine` applies a `TransientCleaner` onto the state.
+The engine gets its cleaner from its `Configuration`.

 ### Validation
-In certain cases, `ReducerCreator` need to validate `Event`s against the current `State` of the app and then emit the relevant `Reducer`.
+In certain cases, a `ReducerCreator` need to validate `Event`s against the current `State` of the app and then emit the relevant `Reducer`.
 `StateProvider` is designed to be used in this scenario.
 Pass one in the constructor of the `ActionCreator` and Bob's your uncle.
 The only implementation of `StateProvider` That makes sense delegates to the `Storage` use in the screen.
 The `ReducerCreator` uses this state to decide what `Reducer`(s) to emit.
 Note that the state used then may not be the same as the one